 Warning: Spoilers ahead if you have not seen the first two episodes of the new season

 There's not too much data after the first elimination challenge, but I tried building a predictive model using the chef's gender, age, quickfire and elimination performance, and current residence (though I ultimately selected the most predictive features from the list).
 I used this data as features with a target variable of elimination number to build a gradient-boosted decision tree model to predict when the chefs this season would be eliminated.
-I validated the model on seasons 12 and 13 and then applied the model to season 14.
+I validated the model with seasons 12 and 13 and then applied the model to season 14.
 I looked at the total distance between the predicted and actual placings of the contestants as the metric to optimize during validation.
 The model predicted both of these seasons correctly, but seasons 12 and 13 were two seasons where the winner of the first elimination challenge became top chef.

-The most important features in predicting the winner were: elimination challenge 1 performance, season (catching general trends across seasons), gender, home state advantage, being from Boston, being from California, and being from Chicago.
+The most significant features in predicting the winner were: elimination challenge 1 performance, season (catching general trends across seasons), gender, home state advantage, being from Boston, being from California, and being from Chicago.
 Male chefs do happen to do better as do chefs from the state where Top Chef is being filmed.
 Being from Chicago is a little better than being from California, which is better than being from Chicago.
-To try to visualize this better, I used these important features and performed a PCA to plot the data in two dimensions.
+To try to visualize this better, I used these significant features and performed a PCA to plot the data in two dimensions.
 This shows how data clusters, without any knowledge of the ultimate placement of the contestants.

 My prediction model quite predictably puts Casey as the favorite for winning it all, with Katsuji in second place.
 The odds are a bit stacked against Casey though.
 If she were male or from Chicago or if this season's Top Chef were taking place in California, she would have a higher chance of winning.
 Katsuji's elevated prediction is coming from being on the winning team in the first elimination while being male and from California.
 He struggled a bit when he was last on the show, though, so I don't know if my personal prediction would put him so high.
 Brooke, even though she thought she was in a good position this season, is tied for fifth place according to my prediction.
 My personal prediction would probably put her higher since she did so well in her previous season.